PawelWielga/chatgpt_codex_tests/README.md

 * **Kostka 3D** – interactive rotating cube built with three.js.
 Drag to rotate and view all sides.
 * **Gra w życie** – simulation of simple organisms.
 Configure a creature with attack, defense and speed stats and try to survive by eating, hunting and reproducing in a tiny ecosystem.
 * **Wąż** – traditional Snake.
 Collect food to grow longer without hitting walls or yourself.
+* **Kamień, Papier, Nożyce** – simple duel against the computer.
+Choose your symbol and see who wins.